 Located right where the Blanco River meets Cypress Creek in the Texas Hill Country, Wimberley is one of the best small towns in Texas for those looking for a swim.

 Located on the banks of Lake Marble Falls (which aren’t set on marble at all, but that classic Texas staple of limestone), Marble Falls is a charming Hill Country town.

-Be sure not to leave town without trying a slice of pie from the Bluebonnet Cafe, which serves up some of the best pie in Texas!
+Be sure not to leave town without trying a slice of pie from the Blue Bonnet Cafe, which serves up some of the best pie in Texas!

-Home to the second-smallest Texas State Park and the only lighthouse on the Texas coast the is open to the public, Port Isabel is a charming, small port town and a fun addition to a trip to the Gulf Coast!
+Home to the second-smallest Texas State Park and the only lighthouse on the Texas coast that is open to the public, Port Isabel is a charming, small port town and a fun addition to a trip to the Gulf Coast!

-Driftwood is also located just down the road from popular Dripping Springs, so with a little planning, you could even hit up famous Hamilton Pool and Salt Lick BBQ in a single day.
+Driftwood is also located just down the road from popular Dripping Springs, so with a little planning, you could even hit up the famous Hamilton Pool and Salt Lick BBQ in a single day.